Roorkee: History

-To look after the maintenance of the canal, the Canal Workshop and Iron Foundry were established in 1843 on the civil lines on the canal bank which is known as the Irrigation workshop nowadays.
-This was followed by the establishment of Civil Engineering School; classes started in 1845 to train local youth to assist in the civil-engineering work of the Upper Ganges Canal.
+To look after the maintenance of the canal, the Canal Workshop and Iron Foundry were established in 1843 on the civil lines of the canal bank.
+This was followed by the establishment of a Civil Engineering School; classes started in 1845 to train local youth to assist in the civil-engineering work of the Upper Ganges Canal.
 This was to become the first engineering college established in India.
 On 25 November 1847, the college was formally constituted through a proposal by the Sir James Thomason, Lt.
 Governor of North-Western Province (1843–53).
 After his death in 1853, the college was rechristened as Thomason College of Civil Engineering.
-The college later upgraded to University of Roorkee in 1949; on 21 September 2001, through an Act of parliament, it was made one of the Indian Institutes of Technology, IIT Roorkee.
+The college later renamed to University of Roorkee in 1949; on 21 September 2001, through an Act of Parliament, it was made one of the Indian Institutes of Technology, IIT Roorkee.
 In 1853 Bengal Sappers and Miners were stationed here which provided a controlling influence during the 1857 uprising.
-Other important events in the history of Roorkee include that under the Post Office Act of 1866, it was among the first few towns to have a post office and first telegraph office in the district.
-Now Roorkee has a General Post Office (GPO) and a number of post offices located in Roorkee City and Cantt.
-In 1886, Roorkee was placed on the Railway map of India.
-In 1907, first provincial trunk road Meerut-Roorkee-Dehradun was constructed.
-In 1920, Roorkee became the first town in Uttar Pradesh to have Hydroelectricity.
+Under the Post Office Act of 1866, it was among the first few towns to have a post office and first telegraph office in the district.
+In 1886, Roorkee was placed on the rail map of India.
+In 1907, the first provincial trunk road from Meerut-Roorkee-Dehradun was constructed.
+In 1920, Roorkee became the first town in Uttar Pradesh to have hydroelectricity.

-India's first aqueduct was constructed over the Solani river, near Roorkee, part of the Ganges Canal project, which itself was India's first irrigation work in North India, started by the British.
-In 1851, the Solani Aqueduct Railway was built by Proby Cautley in Roorkee to transport construction materials for Ganges canal.
+India's first aqueduct was constructed over the Solani river, near Roorkee as part of the Ganges Canal project, which itself was India's first irrigation work in North India.
+In 1851, the Solani Aqueduct Railway was built by Proby Cautley in Roorkee to transport construction materials for the Ganges canal.
 It was operated by the Bengal Sappers.
-A steam engine, Jenny Lind, (specially shipped from England moved on rails in India), pulling a freight train ran in Roorkee on 22 December 1851, between Roorkee and Piran Kaliyar, 10 km from the city, two years before first passenger trains were started between Bombay and Thana in 1853 and 14 years after first freight trains ran in Chennai in 1837.
+A steam engine, Jenny Lind, (specially shipped from England moved on rails in India), pulled a freight train that ran in Roorkee on 22 December 1851 between Roorkee and Piran Kaliyar, 10 km from the city, two years before the first passenger trains were started between Bombay and Thana in 1853 and 14 years after the first freight trains ran in Chennai in 1837.
 A replica of what the locomotive is thought to have looked like is exhibited at Roorkee Railway Station.